EstrellaSpaans/R_Spotify_Data_Analysis/README.md

 The data used for modelling does not have any clear linear patterns with the popularity score, indicating that the relationship between our dependent and independent variables is mostly non-linear.
 This has to be taken into account when fitting the best model.

-The approach that was taken was to test all possible combinations of all the characteristics.
-This had let to the creation of 511 different combinations.
-For all of these combinations, it was needed to test four different datasets: the training data and the training data set split by each genre.
-The 12 best models were chosen from all combinations.

-- *Training Data Set:* Model 1, Model 2, Model 3
-- *EDM Training Data:* Model 4, Model 5, Model 6
-- *K-Pop Training Data:* Model 7, Model 8, Model 9
-- *Hip Hop Training Data:* Model 10, Model 11, Model 12

-The models were then tested again with the dataset query_data, to discover only that model 5 and 11 are acceptable models;
 - Model 5 indicates that danceability, energy, and loudness influence the popularity score of Electronic Dance Music.
 - Model 11 has more characteristics that influence hip hop's popularity score; the only characteristic that is not included is speechiness.